Travel in the corona era: Here's what you need to know is written by The editorial staff, RejsRejsRejs.

 Here are the main answers about traveling in the corona era

-There is a great deal of uncertainty in these months about traveling.
+In the last many months, there has been great uncertainty about traveling.
 Both in Denmark and abroad.
 The information is changing and it is difficult to keep up with what is going on right now.
-If man should travel is often confused with whether one at all may not be travel, and information and attitudes fly around.
+If man should travel is often confused with whether one at all can travel, and information and attitudes fly around.

 Therefore, the editors here will give you answers to the most frequently asked questions about traveling in the corona era.
 This guide is therefore about not about whether one should travel or dare to travel.
 This guide is all about whether or not you can travel.

-The questions arose from questions in our travel community, where travel enthusiasts help each other, and if you want to see the current status, here is an overview of the quarantine rules inside and outside Europe.
+The questions arose from questions in our travel community, where travel enthusiasts help each other, and if you want to see the current status, here is an overview of restrictions inside and outside Europe.

-The short answer to whether you can travel to a red or an orange country is ja.
+The short answer to whether you can travel to an orange - or for that matter red - country is ja.
 As The Ministry of Foreign Affairs itself writes: “The travel guides are indicative.
 It is always your own decision and your responsibility where you want to go. ”

 A red country means that the Ministry of Foreign Affairs advises against all travel there.
 It could be due to war, disaster or something else.
 In the case of corona, it can also be a general assessment of the situation worldwide and not of the individual country.
 The countries can easily still be open to Danes with or without entry requirements.